influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 [tag key](/influxdb/v1.6/concepts/glossary/#tag-key) `location` is set to `santa_monica`.
 InfluxQL requires single quotes around tag values in the `WHERE` clause.

-#### Example 5: Select data that have specific field key-values and tag key-values
+#### Select data that have specific field key-values and tag key-values
 ```
 > SELECT "water_level" FROM "h2o_feet" WHERE "location" <> 'santa_monica' AND (water_level < -0.59 OR water_level > 9.95)